 The next info-graphic summarises what is covered across Better Orienteering and how it is related to the overall process of doing orienteering from preparing for a race through navigation to post-race analysis.
 It gives an overview of what underpins orienteering.

-The graphics explaining the Better Orienteering Navigation model can be downloaded here:
+The graphics for just the Better Orienteering Navigation model can be downloaded here:

 The most important thing to understand with navigation is that you need to build up your orienteering starting with a foundation of basic techniques that must be laid correctly.
 Everything you do is built on that foundation and if you get it wrong you will be orienteering badly for a long time.
 Then a range of skills concepts and strategies are added to your personal Tool Kit.

 Once you have the basics working well you can think about the whole experience of orienteering starting from researching the map and previous courses through the race itself, to analysing your performance afterwards.
 You can work on a range of strategies to use your skills knowledge and join it all up effectively.
 As your skills progress, improving your Visualisation is probably the most important thing, so that you are reliably seeing 3D terrain in your mind from what you see on the 2D map.
 Contours must come alive from the map!
 You then need to keep analysing your performance and identifying what to work on.